achristen/Meteobike/readme.md

 ## Overview

-The mobile system is assembled using the following components:
+Each student builds their own mobile system.
+It is assembled using the following components:

 ![IMG_components](IMG_components.jpg)